ansible/ansible/docsite/rst/developing_modules.rst

 Module Paths
 ````````````

-If you are having trouble getting your module "found" by ansible, be sure it is in the ANSIBLE_LIBRARY_PATH.
+If you are having trouble getting your module "found" by ansible, be
+sure it is in the ``ANSIBLE_LIBRARY`` environment variable.

 If you have a fork of one of the ansible module projects, do something like this::

     ANSIBLE_LIBRARY=~/ansible-modules-core:~/ansible-modules-extras

 And this will make the items in your fork be loaded ahead of what ships with Ansible.
 Just be sure
 to make sure you're not reporting bugs on versions from your fork!